The basics of hermit crab feeding

 Today, crustaceans are researched more often and, while we still do not have studies devoted to food toxicity specifically for land hermit crabs, we do have a better understanding of biological function and there is data available regarding invertebrates and other crustaceans from which we can gain information.

-Now, if you are in the other crowd, who prefers to stick with our generous list of known safe plants, trees etc know that list is not going away.
-If you are looking for a hermit crab feeding pocket guide I recommend Fresh & Foraged Foods for Land Hermit Crabs from MyHungryHermit.com The author, Stacey May and I collaborated on our food projects.
-We both know far more about plants than we wanted I think!
+If you are looking for a hermit crab feeding pocket guide I highly recommend Fresh & Foraged Foods for Land Hermit Crabs from MyHungryHermit.com The author, Stacey May and I collaborated on our food projects.
+We both know far more about plants now than we ever wanted!

-Before foraging ANYTHING review this detailed list of poisonous plants so that you do not harm yourself or perhaps your dog or cat.
+Before heading out to forage for your hermit crabs review this detailed list of poisonous plants so that you do not harm yourself or your dog or cat.
 For example, the Manchineel tree is considered to be the most toxic tree of all yet hermit crabs in Curacao were seen eating from it.
-[1] Eat The Weeds is another great resource.
+[1]

 Additionally, is it vitally important that you forage and harvest in an ethical manner and in accordance with all state and local laws.